Modified fasting

 Modified fasting holiday

-Our fasting holiday retreats encompass expert supervision through doctors and nutritionists.
-Although the fasting programs are usually designed around completely fasting, experts are aware that not everyone is able or willing to fully abstain from food.
-These programs are easily tailored to incorporate modified fasting, where some form of food or higher calorie intake would be possible.
+Our fasting holiday retreats offer expert supervision from doctors and nutritionists.
+While the fasting programs are typically centered around complete abstinence from food, we understand that not everyone may be able or willing to adhere to such strict fasting protocols.
+Therefore, our programs can be easily tailored to incorporate modified fasting, allowing for some form of food or higher calorie intake if needed.

 What else is included?

-You can still take part in all of the other great additions to the programs, such as yoga courses, Kneipp therapy, hiking, aqua gym, lectures and more!
-Some fasting programs, such as the Buchinger fasting method, include colonics and bowel cleanses.
-Please note that these sorts of treatments are no longer included in the programs, as they are only recommended therapies when completely abstaining from solid food.
+Participants can still enjoy a range of additional activities such as yoga courses, Kneipp therapy, hiking, aqua gym sessions, lectures, and more!
+Some fasting programs, like the Buchinger fasting method, may have included colonics and bowel cleanses in the past.
+However, please note that these treatments are no longer part of our programs, as they are recommended therapies only when completely abstaining from solid food.

 Modified fasting is a type of fasting that usually significantly restricts the number of calories consumed per day, typically to a third of a person’s required caloric intake.
 In drastically limiting calories, the body experiences many of the same processes and benefits of fasting, without starving the body for nutrients or a person feeling exceptionally hungry.